 The entire pillow is machine washable and it didn't shrink at all in our tests, despite showing some signs of wear.
 It also bounced back to shape well after we applied pressure for an extended period.
 The down is certified by the Responsible Down Standard for traceability in the supply chain, and the outer cover is made of cotton.
 It's also a Good Housekeeping Seal holder so it's covered by our limited warranty.

 Tester notes: Testers raved about its softness and highlighted how plush it felt while they were sleeping.
 Some wished it had more support and prefer taller models when sleeping on their stomachs and backs, but it's ideal for anyone that doesn't need the height.
 Plus, testers found it to be versatile beyond just sleeping: "I liked using it as an extra pillow to prop up with before bed while reading or watching tv," one told us.

 Parachute Down Medium Pillow

 For those who prefer the real deal, this luxuriously fluffy pick outperformed all other down pillows in our test.
-Testers raved about its softness and gave it top marks for comfort.
-One even described it as "absolutely dreamy" and feeling "like a marshmallow."
-And you don't need to worry about special care instructions: It held up to repeated washings in our test without showing signs of wear.
+It was a tester favorite, kept its shape well and fit nicely into a pillowcase.
+And you don't even need to worry about special care instructions: It held up to repeated washings without showing signs of wear.